lockss/lockss-rtd-portal/docs/migration/introduction.rst

 .. note::

    If adopting the IP address of your LOCKSS 1.x host is not possible, there are implications for the administrator of your LOCKSS network and the other nodes in your network.
 See :ref:`Change of LCAP Identity` in :numref:`Chapter %s <Appendix: Instructions for Administrators of LOCKSS Networks>` (:ref:`Appendix: Instructions for Administrators of LOCKSS Networks`).

-   ..
-COMMENT FIXME and also props server access control?

 Adopting the LOCKSS 1.x LCAP Port
 =================================